rust-nostr/nostr/CODE_STYLE.md

 # Code style

 This is a description of a coding style that every contributor **must** follow.
-Please, read the whole document before you start pushing code.
+Please read the whole document before you start pushing code.

 ## Generics